ma-ji/css/docs/schedule.md

 	- CSSPrimer: Chapter 1 and 2.

 #### In class
 - Discussion and lecture on readings.
+Key points:
+	- Philosophical and epistemological fundamentals, research design overview, comparison between CSS and conventional approaches
+	- Data management, concept representation, data analysis, and scientific communication
 - In-class review and prepare:
 	- Group presentations.
 	- Empirical studies for analysis.